MahdiHajiabadi/GSCIS_TBUDS/README.md

 7. javatuples-1.2

-There are four implementaion in this repository
+There are four implementation in this repository

-# G-SCIS (Lossless Grpah Summarization)
+# G-SCIS (Lossless Graph Summarization)

 This is one of the lossless proposed method discussed in the paper.
 ## How to run it?